-So how does TVPaaS differ?
+So how does TVaaS differ from other SaaS and PaaS offerings?
 Some vendors use the term to mean a regular PaaS that is hosted by a vendor but used and maintained by a TV company’s own tech team to deliver their multi channel offering.
-Others, including our team at 24i, believe that TVPaaS should be so much more than just the technology, it should encompass a set of defined additional services or, for the lack of a better term, a managed service.
+Others, including our team at 24i, believe that TVaaS should be so much more than just the technology, it should encompass a set of defined additional services or, for the lack of a better term, a managed service.

 For larger operators that have already invested in their own in-house technology teams to monitor, manage and support their video backend, apps and STB network we are delighted to offer our Smart Video and Smart Apps products as an element of their multi-channel technology strategy.
 These products, naturally, come with a robust SLA and great support.
 We also offer a mix of on-premises and cloud hosting to suit the needs of different operators (more of that later).

-So what should they look for in a managed TVPaaS solution?
+So what should they look for in a managed TVaaS solution?